What to watch on Peacock: The best shows streaming right now

 Number of seasons: 1

 Directed by Jason Woliner, Paul T. Goldman is Peacock’s answer to HBO’s The Rehearsal.
 It’s wacky and weird yet endlessly enjoyable.
-Part comedy, part docuseries, the show revolves around the titular character who uncovers his ex-wife’s fraud and deception.
-Thrust into the criminal world, he has no idea what to do next.
-Woliner tries to keep the series he thought he was making from going off the rails as Goldman stars in reenactments, changes the script, and challenges Woliner’s vision.
+Part comedy and part docuseries, the show revolves around Goldman, who believes he’s uncovered his ex-wife’s fraud and deception.
+Woliner tries to keep the series he thought he was making from going off the rails as Goldman stars in reenactments, changes scripts, and challenges the director’s vision.

 Poker Face (2023-)